OwenWard/ppdiag/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Updated the URL in readme which had been moved.
-* Added a reference in Description describe the method being used more clearly.
+* Added a reference in Description describing the method used more clearly.

 ## Test environments